wkumari/draft-wkumari-dhc-capport/README.md

-Kumari, et al.           Expires August 3, 2015                 [Page 3]
+Kumari, et al.          Expires September 5, 2015               [Page 3]

-Internet-Draft             DHCP Captive-Portal              January 2015
+Internet-Draft             DHCP Captive-Portal                March 2015

    by the captive portal.
 The connectivity attempts may also facilitate